Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

                    }

-**async_return** tells the allocation function to return results to the generator as soon as the come back from evaluation (once the initial sample is complete).
+**async_return** tells the allocation function to return results to the generator as soon as they come back from evaluation (once the initial sample is complete).

 **init_sample_size** gives the size of the initial sample that is batch returned to the gen.
 This is calculated from other parameters in the calling script.